muskmusk/gitskills/README.txt

 # gitskills
-creat a new branch is quick is quick & simple.
+creat a new branch is quick is quick AND simple.